-Our research and development activities, preclinical studies, anticipated human clinical trials, and anticipated manufacturing and marketing of our potential products are subject to extensive regulation by the FDA and other regulatory authorities in the United States, as well as by regulatory authorities in other countries.
+Our research and development activities, pre-clinical studies, anticipated human clinical trials, and anticipated manufacturing and marketing of our potential products are subject to extensive regulation by the FDA and other regulatory authorities in the United States, as well as by regulatory authorities in other countries.
 In the United States, our product candidates are subject to regulation as biological products or as combination biological products/medical devices under the Federal Food, Drug and Cosmetic Act, the Public Health Service Act and other statutes, as outlined in the Code of Federal Regulations.
-Different regulatory requirements may apply to our products depending on how they are categorized by the FDA may determine that we will need to undertake clinical trials beyond those currently planned.
-Furthermore, the FDA may determine that we will need to undertake clinical trials beyond those currently planned.
-Furthermore, the FDA may determine to a product.
+Different regulatory requirements may apply to our products depending on how they are categorized by the FDA under these laws.
+These regulations can be subject to substantial and significant interpretation, addition, amendment or revision by the FDA and by the legislative process.
+The FDA may determine that we will need to undertake clinical trials beyond those currently planned.
+Furthermore, the FDA may determine that results of clinical trials do not support approval for the product.
 Similar determinations may be encountered in foreign countries.
 The FDA will continue to monitor products in the market after approval, if any, and may determine to withdraw its approval or otherwise seriously affect the marketing efforts for any such product.
 The same possibilities exist for trials to be conducted outside of the United States that are subject to regulations established by local authorities and local law.
 Any such determinations would delay or deny the introduction of our product candidates to the market and have a material adverse effect on our business, financial condition, and results of operations.